ShredEagle/snacman/src/libs/snac-renderer/snac-renderer/doc/README.md

 To try to keep decision-paralysis under control, I have to be better at taking a direction, accepting to revisit early / often.

+### How should one wrap graphics library (OpenGL) calls?

+We can read in the litterature / see in presentation that "developers usually have some inhouse abstraction sitting on top of the API".
+We use a loader (glad) to give access to OpenGL functions, it does not seem to easily let us insert code.

+Should we look for a way to insert ourselve in between the loader and the actual driver call?
+This might not be robust to separately compiled libraries.

+Should we model some API object?
+It could be static and easily accessible by all client code.
+But how do we allow "wrapped resources" such as textures to use it for freeing?
+Overloaded ctors?

+How to handle binds?

+How to count allocated memory?
+For example, calling glBufferData() discard the buffer memory if it was already allocated, but how to track that?

 ### The decision log

 #### Binding Meshes to shader programs